stfsy/node-cloudfoundry-actuator-cli/README.md

 The file is by default placed in **.actuator** and is called **info.json**.

+See [Express Actuator Middleware Example](https://github.com/stfsy/express-cloudfoundry-actuator-middleware-example) for an example application with full integration of this cli and [Express Cloud Foundry Actuator Middleware](https://github.com/stfsy/express-cloudfoundry-actuator-middleware).

 ## Example

 Add actuator script to your package.json: